-This course explores the many different types of exceptionalities found in young children.
+- CHD 210 EDUCATING EXCEPTIONAL CHILDREN (3T) 3 credits This course explores the many different types of exceptionalities found in young children.
 Topics include speech, language, hearing and visual impairments; gifted and talented children; mental retardation; emotional, behavioral, and neurological handicaps.
-Upon completion, students should be able to identify appropriate strategies for working with young, exceptional children.

-FAMILIES AND COMMUNITIES (3T) CHD 214 3 credits
+Upon completion, students should be able to identify appropriate strategies for working with children. - CHD 214 FAMILIES AND COMMUNITIES IN EARLY CHILDCARE AND EDUCATION PROGRAMS (3T) 3 credits

-This course will provide students information about how to work with diverse families and communities.
-Students will be introduced to family and community settings, their important relationship to children, and the pressing needs of today's society.
-Students will study techniques for developing these important relationships and effective communication skills.
+This course provides students with information about working with diverse families and communities.
+Students will be introduced to family and community settings, the importance of relationships with children, and the pressing needs of today's society.
+Students will study and practice techniques for developing these important relationships and effective communication skills.

-CHD 215 SUPERVISED PRACTICAL EXPERIENCES IN EARLY CHILDHOOD EDUCATION (6E) 3 credits PREREQUISITE: Permission of instructor
+CHD 215 SUPERVISED PRACTICAL EXPERIENCES IN CHILD DEVELOPMENT (3E) 3 credits PREREQUISITE: Permission of instructor

 This course provides a minimum of 90 hours of hands-on, supervised experience in an approved program for young children.
-Emphasis is placed on performance of daily duties, which are assessed by the college instructor and the cooperating teacher.
-Upon completion, students should be able to demonstrate competency in a childcare setting.
+Students will develop a portfolio documenting experiences gained during this course.